antoni-wojcik/hololab_wavecorr/README.md

 # HoloLab_wavecorr
 A Python package for measuring the phase and amplitude of incident wavefronts in SLM-based Fourier optical systems to characterize and correct aberrations.
-It can measure wavefronts, compute and apply affine transforms between experimental and target images, and generate holograms incorporating aberration corrections.
+It can measure wavefronts,  Seidel aberrations coefficients, compute and apply affine transforms between experimental and target images, and generate holograms incorporating aberration corrections.

-The package contains code used to obtain results for the *"Fourier-plane wavefront and SLM aberration characterization via iterative scanning of beam deflector segments"* paper.
+The package contains code used to obtain results for the *"Fourier-plane wavefront and SLM aberration characterization via iterative scanning of beam deflector segments"* paper as well as the *"Seidel-based position-dependent aberration correction in Fourier holography" paper.

 This package is a subset of a larger codebase, containing only the functionality directly relevant to the methods and results presented in the associated paper.